ptrguide/ptrguide.github.io/edit-textures-of-models.md

 Lastly, we're going to make our folder an int again.
 So cd again from the beginning and stop once you're at the folder where the int folder is.

 4. Ptr2int create [newintname.int] [Extracted int folder]

+### pwf2tools (GUI, continued):

+11. On the main menu in pwf2tools, press "ptr2tex".

+12. Press "Import Textures".

+13. Complete each box it gives you.
+Remember to click the button beside each box to complete it!

+14. Press "Inject your textures into your INT's tex0s!"

+15. Close the pwf2spm window (if it doesn't automatically close).

+16. On the main menu in pwf2tools, press "ptr2int".

+17. Press "Create an INT"

+18. Complete each box it gives you.
+Remember to click the button beside each box to complete it!

+19. Press "Create your INT!"

+### After using either method:

 Then just insert your int file into the data folder of your iso.